livingcomputermuseum/Darkstar/README.md

 - Display Scale:  Allows scaling the display by a factor 1, 2, 3 or 4.
 This is useful on 4k (or higher) resolution displays with a high DPI.

+- Stretch screen in Fullscreen mode:  Stretches the Star's display to fill the entire screen in fullscreen mode.
+This maintains the original display's aspect ratio.
+Depending on the resolution of the screen, this may result in a blurry display.

 4.4 Time Configuration